Battle of Culloden: Engagement of government left wing

-With the Jacobite left under Perth failing to advance further, Cumberland ordered two troops of Cobham's 10th Dragoons to ride them down.
+With the Jacobite left stalled, Cumberland ordered two troops of Cobham's 10th Dragoons to ride them down.
 The boggy ground, however, impeded the cavalry, and they turned to engage the Irish Picquets whom Sullivan and Lord John Drummond had brought up in an attempt to stabilise the deteriorating Jacobite left flank.
-Cumberland later wrote: "They came running on in their wild manner, and upon the right where I had placed myself, imagining the greatest push would be there, they came down there several times within a hundred yards of our men, firing their pistols and brandishing their swords, but the Royal Scots and Pulteneys hardly took their fire-locks from their shoulders, so that after those faint attempts they made off; and the little squadrons on our right were sent to pursue them".

 Jacobite collapse and rout

-With the collapse of the left wing, Murray brought up the Royal Écossais and Kilmarnock's Footguards, who were still unengaged, but when they had been brought into position, the Jacobite first line had been routed.
-The Royal Écossais exchanged musket fire with Campbell's 21st and commenced an orderly retreat, moving along the Culwhiniac enclosure to shield themselves from artillery fire.
-Immediately, the half battalion of Highland militia, commanded by Captain Colin Campbell of Ballimore, which had stood inside the enclosure, ambushed them.
-In the encounter, Campbell of Ballimore was killed along with five of his men.
-The result was that the Royal Écossais and Kilmarnock's Footguards were forced out into the open moor and were engaged by three squadrons of Kerr's 11th Dragoons.
+To shore up his left wing, Murray brought up the Royal Écossais and Kilmarnock's Footguards, but the Jacobite first line had already collapsed.
+The Royal Écossais withdrew, using the Culwhiniac enclosure to shield themselves from artillery fire, while Stapleton's men covered the Highlanders' retreat.

-The Irish Picquets under Stapleton bravely covered the Highlanders' retreat from the battlefield, preventing the fleeing Jacobites from suffering heavy casualties.
-That action cost half of the 100 casualties that they suffered in the battle.
-The Royal Écossais appear to have retired from the field in two wings; one part surrendered after suffering 50 killed or wounded, but their colours were not taken and a large number retired from the field with the Jacobite Lowland regiments.
-A few Highland regiments also withdrew in good order, unhindered by the government cavalry.

-One of at least fourteen standards or colours recorded as captured by government forces at the battle.
-That and a similar blue saltire may have been used by the Atholl Brigade.

 The stand by the French regulars gave Charles and other senior officers time to escape.
 Charles seems to have been rallying Perth's and Glenbucket's regiments when Sullivan rode up to Captain Shea, commander of his bodyguard, and ordered him to take the Prince away.
 (Note: "Yu see all is going to pot.
 Yu can be of no great succor, so before a general deroute wch will soon be, Seize upon the Prince & take him off ...".)
 Charles reportedly called for a final charge into the government lines, but Shea led him from the field.